The Importance Of Multi-Generational Workforces

 Generational Snapshot

-The lines between where generations lie can be a bit confusing so for the purpose of this article, Generation Z is anyone between 7 to 22, Millennials are anyone from 23 to 38, Generation X is 39 to 54 and Baby Boomers range in age from 55 to 73.
+The lines between where generations lie can be a bit confusing so for the purpose of this article, Generation Z is anyone between 7 to 22 years, Millennials are anyone between 23 to 38 years, Generation X is 39 to 54 years and Baby Boomers range in age from 55 to 73 years.
 Keep in mind these are North American standards and other countries have different specific sets of generations that apply uniquely to their country, business and culture.

 Different Skill Sets